 If you rely upon your driving licence and want to stand the best possible chance of avoiding a driving ban, you need to instruct a specialist driving offence solicitor.
 Our lawyers possess a wealth of experience at representing clients for sentence hearing and advancing mitigation on their behalf.

-Our motoring law solicitors frequently represent clients for Sentence Hearings in Birmingham, Solihull, Walsall, Sutton Coldfield, Coventry, Leamington Spa, Nuneaton and Tamworth.
+Our motoring law solicitors frequently represent clients for Sentence Hearings around the Midlands in Birmingham, Solihull, Walsall, Sutton Coldfield, Coventry, Leamington Spa, Nuneaton and Tamworth.